 |Queen Paola of Belgium.
 Image via Pinterest|

-In the 1960s, aside from Princess Grace of Monaco, one royal beauty enamored the press and the public alike that she was hailed one of the most beautiful royals of the 20th century.
-She is Paola, the Princess of Leige, who would reign as Queen of Belgium for 20 years.
+In the 1960s, aside from Princess Grace of Monaco, one royal beauty enamored the press and the public alike earning her raves as one of the most beautiful royals of the 20th century.
+She is Paola, the Princess of Liege, who would reign as Queen of Belgium for 20 years.
 So charming was she that her face graced the front cover of many magazines while her fashion taste set trends around the world.

 Their marriage started out as a happy one and they were blessed by three children.
 Their first child, Philippe, was born in 1960, followed by Princess Astrid in 1962 and Prince Laurent just a year after.
 Paolas’ warmth and brimming smile endeared her to the people that the adoring Belgians called her “Sunshine Princess.”
 In fact, her beauty and popularity was such that Italian-Belgian singer Salvatore Adamo dedicated a song to her: "Dolce Paola."

 But it was not all easy for Paola at first.
 She became homesick and melancholic and had a hard time adjusting to her new life as a princess besotted both by the public and by the paparazzi.
 Her husband’s frequent absence due to his work and motor bikes did not assuage her feelings.
 By the end of the 1960s, their marriage was in trouble.
 It was rumored that they were both involved in extramarital affairs and scandals.
 A divorce was impending and they temporarily lived separately.
 But things eventually turned out for the better and by the 1980s, the couple had reconciled thanks to their children and Albert’s older brother, King Baudouin, and his wife Queen Fabiola.